faustroz/faustroz/README.md

 ### Hi there, I'm Ferdy Diatmika 👋

-## I'm a Student, and A Programmer, !!
+## I'm a Student, and A Programmer !

-- 🔭 Project maintained : Updating [Website] [website]
+- 🔭 Project maintained : Updating [Website][website]
-- 🥅 2023 : Be an Better Person!
+- 👑 2023 Goals : Dream Physique, Good Mindset
 - 🏆 Fun fact: I love to play Boxing, and Basketball

 ### Connect with me: